unsaved/eslint-plugin-sn/README.md

 The provided config generator uses alts in overrides/files entries, and you can add or customize with overrides/file entries in your own "sneslintrc.json" file.
-Our design design leverages ESLint override/files entries.
+Our design leverages ESLint override/files entries.
 Normally ESLint override/files entries are matched against input file paths.
-We instead use this switching to provide the needed ServiceNow capability toggling by internally generating pseudopaths which contain the targeted ServiceNow table and (usually) alt.
+We instead use this switching to provide the needed ServiceNow capability toggling by internally generating pseudopaths which always contain the targeted ServiceNow table and an alt.
 You can see the mappings between pseudo paths and ServiceNow script capabilities in file "exports.js".
 You can override or add your own mappings of pseudo paths with an "sneslintrc.json" file.